devArty24/notesAppFrontReactjs/README.md

 ```
 > npm install
 ```
-The above command is responsible for downloading install all npm packages for the project
+The above command takes care of downloading and installing all the npm packages for this project

 To run the application, type the following command
 ```